 Science Behind HeartTrends' unique HRV Analysis

 Heart rate variability (HRV) is a well-established marker of mortality and sudden death shown to be attenuated in patients with coronary artery disease (CAD) even at rest.
-Based on this clinical evidence, HeartTrends was developed to provide an innovative modality with a high sensitivity for detection of myocardial ischemia at rest.
+Based on this clinical evidence, HeartTrends was developed to provide a unique modality (called Multipole Parameter Weight, MPW) with a high sensitivity for detection of myocardial ischemia at rest.

 Deterministic diagnosis of ischemia